Microgrids for Community Resilience Program

 - To keep up-to-date with grid resilience funding, sign up for the Colorado Grid Resiliency email list-serv.

-Update on MCR Construction and Planning Grant Applications
+Update on Microgrids (MCR) Construction Grant Applications

 Annual Reports